Review of Laws and

 • Attachment: TNC Documentation *

-(Consequence Analysis, Review of Laws, TNC Fire Management Guideline exemptions and justifications, Conflict of Interest and Private Benefits screenings, landowners permissions and waivers)
+(Review of Laws, Conflict of Interest and Private Benefits screenings, landowners permissions and waivers)

 • Attachment: Technical Reviewer Checklist * (when required)

-* TNC Documentation and Technical Reviewer Checklist attachments are required parts of the plan approval process.
-Field copies of the plan may not need these attachments.
+* TNC Documentation, Technical Reviewer Checklist and Prescribed Burn Activity Approval Form attachments are required parts of the plan approval process.
+Field copies of the plan do not need to contain these attachments.

 What Are Minimum Qualifications Levels for Burn Leadership?

-All Broadcast Burns must be supervised by a person qualified at or above the minimum qualifications level listed in the table below.
-The Fire Manager may require a higher qualifications level than indicated below for a specific burn.
-All burn plans will indicate the minimum required level of burn leader qualifications.
-Minimum qualifications level for a burn is determined by considering both Complexity and Consequence ratings:
+All Burns must be supervised by a person qualified at or above the minimum qualifications level listed below.
+The Prescribed Fire Manager may require a higher qualifications level than indicated below for a specific burn.
+All burn plans must indicate the minimum required level of burn leader qualifications.
+The minimum qualifications level for a burn is determined by considering both Complexity and Consequence ratings.

 How Are Burn Objectives Set and Met?

-The process of meeting burn objectives involves identifying and applying the appropriate fire behavior to produce the desired effect while considering the feasibility of obtaining and managing such a fire.
+The process of meeting burn objectives involves identifying and applying the appropriate fire behavior to produce the desired effect while considering the feasibility of managing such a fire.

 The preparer should state burn objectives in a way that they can be objectively assessed.
 Burn objectives apply to a particular burn treatment.
 The burn objectives should be specific enough for the planner to determine what type of fire behavior is required to meet those objectives.
 Examples are: remove 70% or more of the surface litter; reduce shrubs from 80% canopy cover to a range of 20-40%; remove duff to expose mineral soil over 15-30% of the ground surface to provide suitable seed bed for certain species.